Sjogren-Larsson SyndromeSymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
 The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

-William Rizzo is a Medical Genetics specialist and a Pediatrics provider in Omaha, Nebraska.
+William Rizzo is a Medical Genetics provider practicing medicine in Omaha, Nebraska.
+He has been practicing medicine for over 49 years.
 Dr. Rizzo is rated as an Elite provider by MediFind in the treatment of Sjogren-Larsson Syndrome.
-His top areas of expertise are Sjogren-Larsson Syndrome, Zellweger Syndrome, Pompe Disease, and Danon Disease.
-Dr. Rizzo is currently accepting new patients.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Sjogren-Larsson Syndrome, Zellweger Syndrome, Pompe Disease, and Danon Disease.

 Summary: The Myelin Disorders Biorepository Project (MDBP) seeks to collect and analyze clinical data and biological samples from leukodystrophy patients worldwide to support ongoing and future research projects.
 The MDBP is one of the world's largest leukodystrophy biorepositories, having enrolled nearly 2,000 affected individuals since it was launched over a decade ago.
 Researchers working in the biorepo...